Paris Olympics is deterring tourism – DW – 07/30/2024

 Many Parisians also planned on renting out their homes at inflated prices and cashing in on an expected surge in tourists.
 But that gamble hasn’t paid off.

-Projections have fallen from 15 million tourists visiting during the Olympics to 11.
+Projections have fallen from 15 million tourists visiting during the Olympics to 11 million.
 The Paris tourism office says around 1.5 million visitors are expected to come from abroad for the Games, while the bulk of Olympic ticket holders are French residents.

 “Most of them will only be coming to Paris for a night or two or a maximum of four to five nights.
 They also probably have friends, family, or friends of friends in Paris,” Gail Boisclair said.
 “As a result, not a lot of them will be renting apartments or staying in hotels.”

-A look at some of the popular booking sites shows that thousands of rental apartments still lie empty as prices have plummeted and offers still hugely exceeding demand.
+A look at some of the popular booking sites shows that thousands of rental apartments still lie empty as prices have plummeted and offers still far exceed demand.

 Could things change?